Mini ITX cases are one of the smallest computer cases out there.

 Unlike most other cases, they can have just one type of motherboard fit into themselves: mini-ITX motherboards (the smallest motherboards you can have for your gaming PC).

-To be frank, these cases were frowned upon by the PC gaming community until a few years ago.
-It's because, due to the very small space of mini-ITX motherboards, there wasn't any expansion option for the future.
+Actually, these cases were frowned upon by the PC gaming community until a few years ago.
+It's because, due to the tiny space of mini-ITX motherboards, there wasn't any expansion option for the future.

 As you may have realized, these numbers hardly impressed any PC enthusiast back then.